PIQuIL/QuCumber/CONTRIBUTING.md

 ## Submitting a Pull Request

-Once you've finished writing your code (and testing it sufficiently!), you can open up a pull request against the `develop` branch (don't PR to `master`, as we want it to be as close to the last stable release as possible).
+Once you've finished writing your code (and testing it sufficiently!), you can open up a pull request against the `master` branch.

 Your code will be run through all of the checks listed above automatically, and the checks *must* pass in order for your code to be merged.
 A PIQuIL